A: The Outsider Cycle – seven volumes, 1956 – 1966.

 Julian Jaynes’ theories of “the breakdown of the bicameral mind” was a big influence on books from Mysteries onwards.
-It was investigated in the likes of short and snappy monographs such as Frankenstein’s Castle (Ashgrove, 1980), Access to Inner Worlds (Rider, 1983) and in A Criminal History of Mankind.
-Wilson dubbed the left/right brain dichotomy The Laurel and Hardy Theory of Consciousness.
+It was investigated in the likes of short and snappy monographs such as Frankenstein’s Castle (Ashgrove, 1980), Access to Inner Worlds (Rider, 1983) and in the comprehensive A Criminal History of Mankind.
+Wilson discussed the left/right brain dichotomy In a pamphlet entitled The Laurel and Hardy Theory of Consciousness.
 These and Starseekers, a large and lavishly illustrated book on the history of astronomy, point the way to his interest in lost civilisations in the next decade.
 Aquarian books published a series of biographical studies on Jung, Crowley, Steiner, Gurdjieff and Ouspensky at this time and these have been reissued by Aeon Books, the latter two available as a two for one digital download by Maurice Bassett from Amazon.
 The Misfits (Grafton, 1988) returned to the themes of Origin of the Sexual Impulse once again, and had interesting reviews from Anthony Burgess and in Private Eye (perhaps written by Francis Wheen, later to also write books about the central character in The Misfits).

 H: Around the Outsider